 "The Lancaster kids: Citadel adventures!
 It'll be fun!
 And...
 I promise not to mess with my Pip-boy either."

 "Good!"
 Maria replied.
 "I'm still mad at you for that!
-Don't think our off the hook."
-She pouted and mouthed without a sense of madness.
+Don't think you're off the hook."
+She pouted and mouthed without a sense of ire.
 After that she playfully punching him in the shoulder.

 It hurt slightly.
 For once however, James didn't mind.